brentgroves/status/2024/week2.md

 Please trust me my son and do not be afraid.
 I have a plan for you and those around you.
 This plan will help you and sometimes be painful but you can endure the hardships you must faith because I will help you.
 Remember I am responsible for everything you know and every thing you achieve.
 If I want you to be able to resolve something then it will be.
 If it is better for you not to be able to do something I will prevent it from happening.
 What is important is that you listen to me throughout the day and do what I direct you to do and leave the results in my hand.
 Trust me for all of your needs, peace, and happiness my son.

+Entrust to me your very soul and I will give you peace, joy, and make love abound in your heart my son.

 ## Next

 <https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/services/https-redirect/>